DataDog/integrations-core/fluxcd/README.md

 ##### Metric collection

-This example demonstrates the configuration as a Docker label inside `docker-compose.yml`.
+This is an example configuration of a Docker label inside `docker-compose.yml`.
 See the [sample configuration file][4] for all available configuration options.

 ```yaml
 labels: